 - The practical aspect of the course is complimented written analysis of artists and their work focusing on the wider issues they explore.
 The students will also learn to show a high level of critical analysis when discussing their own work explaining their themes in a mature and creative manner.

-- In the 2nd project, alongside their practical responses’, students will also write a 3000-word essay that explores the students chosen practical themes from an analytical viewpoint.
+- During the project alongside their practical responses’ students will also tackle a 3000-word essay that explores the students chosen practical themes from an analytical viewpoint.

 - Students will be expected to devise a title for the essay based on their second project.